-- The Faculty Secretary will let you know which assessments you must complete.
+- The Faculty Administrator will let you know which assessments you must complete.

 - The relevant departments will provide the following for each module so that you can prepare for these assessments:

-- \circ the syllabus,
+- o the syllabus,

 - o module content,

-- class notes (if applicable), and
+- o class notes (if applicable), and

-- the name of the prescribed textbook.
+- o the name of the prescribed textbook.

-- The Faculty Secretary will let you know only whether you have passed or failed a module.
+- The Faculty Administrator will let you know only whether you have passed or failed a module.
 These results will not be included in your study record.